 This method, which allows the licensee to take credit for shielding between the gauge and the area in question, begins by measuring radiation levels in the areas, as opposed to using manufacturer-supplied rates at a specified distance from each gauge.
 These measurements must be made with calibrated survey meters sufficiently sensitive to measure background levels of radiation.
-A maximum dose of 1 mSv [100 mrem] received by an individual over a period of 2,080 hours (i.e., a work year of 40 hours per week for 52 weeks per year) is equal to less than 0.5 microsievert [0.05 mrem] per hour.
+However, licensees must exercise caution when making measurements with currently calibrated radiation survey instruments.
+A maximum dose of 1 mSv [100 mrem] received by an individual over a period of 2,080 hours (40 hours per week for 52 weeks per year) is less than 0.5 microsievert [0.05 mrem] per hour.

-This rate is well below the minimum sensitivity of most commonly available survey instruments (i.e., Geiger-Mueller or G-M).
+This rate is well below the minimum sensitivity of most commonly available Geiger-Mueller survey instruments.

 Instruments used to make measurements for calculations must be sufficiently sensitive.
-An instrument equipped with a scintillation-type detector (e.g., a Nal (TI) or a micro-Roentgen or micro-R meter) should be adequate.
+An instrument equipped with a scintillation-type detector [e.g., Nal(TI)] or a micro-R meter used in making very low gamma radiation measurements should be adequate.